parsiya/parsiya.net/content/post/2018-04-29-learning-go-fuzz-1/index.markdown

 ```

 ### Parse
 Next item in the chain is at [https://github.com/malfunkt/iprange/blob/master/y.go#L309][iprange-parse].
-But it's a huge method, however we know the method that was called so we can just search for `Uint32`.
-The cuplrit is inside [case 5][iprange-case5].
+It's a huge method but we know the method that was called so we can just search for `Uint32`.
+The culprit is inside [case 5][iprange-case5].

 {{< codecaption title="Original y.go case 5" lang="go" >}}
 case 5: